UZ Class 675: History

+In April 2021 the trainsets were undergoing major repairs in Ukrzaliznytsia's own Kyiv Electric Car Repair Plant and by the Czech Škoda manufacturer in the Czech Republic.
+One of the two trains will be providing an additional 2023 around-Christmas-time service on Kyiv-Lviv route.

 Characterization and electric equipment

 The electric multiple unit consists of two power cars and four trailer cars in between.
 It has at total of 623 seats, of which 46 are first class (on the second floor of power cars), 577 are second class.
 The trains are equipped with 4 lifts for wheelchairs and special toilets.